 Red Ribbon Week

-- Wear Red!
+- Encourage students to wear red!
 Red Power of You(th) bracelets may be available through your local MADD office.

-- Provide school announcements each day that spread the message about the dangers of underage drinking as well as what your peers can do to use their power to not drink.
+- Provide school announcements each day that spread the message about the dangers of underage drinking as well as what teens can do to use their power to not drink.
 Here are some key messages:

 - One in five teens binge drinks.
 That means four out of five DON’T.